moffitt-ccle-genome-paint/ccle-shiny-app/README.md

 Our pilot project provides a proof of concept of feasibility with the opportunity to expand toward integrating additional information such as splicing events, proteomics data, Chip-seq profiles, drug treatment information, and genetic screens.
 Our project also provides a model for federated data sharing that has a high potential for collaboration and discovery.

-http://biostools/4472414/Shiny/CCLE_Data_Hackathon/app/
+Moffitt's link (needs to be inside Moffitt's internal network for access) http://biostools/4472414/Shiny/CCLE_Data_Hackathon/app/

 http://biostools/4472414/Shiny/CCLE_Data_Hackathon/SampleSelectionApp/